 - Wildwood Outfitters

-Waterfest will feature an exciting virtual silent auction!
-From hand-painted rain barrels to North Georgia adventure packages, there will be something for everyone at the festival and browsing virtually.
+Waterfest features an exciting virtual silent auction!
+From hand-painted rain barrels to North Georgia adventure packages, there’s something for everyone attending the festival and browsing virtually.

 Rain barrel artists include:

 Meet our sponsors!